-San Diego County cases of COVID-19, the disease caused by the novel coronavirus, are now being listed by zip code, the county announced March 31.
+Local cases of COVID-19, the disease caused by the novel coronavirus, are being listed by ZIP code by San Diego County officials.

 NBC 7 Investigates used the data from the county website to create the map below.
 The data will be updated daily as the county reports new cases.